badboy/fnordig.de/_posts/2022-01-31-how-we-ship-ios-libraries.md

   tags:
     - mozilla
     - rust
+excerpt: |
+  We ship the Glean SDK for multiple platforms, one of them being iOS applications.
+  Previously I talked about how we got it to build on the Apple ARM machines.
+  Today we will take a closer look at how we bundle a Rust static library into an iOS application.
 ---

 (“This Week in Glean” is a series of blog posts that the Glean Team at Mozilla is using to try to communicate better about our work.
 They could be release notes, documentation, hopes, dreams, or whatever: so long as it is inspired by Glean.)